The Movie Masters Cinema Group

 Grand Cinemas and Ace Cinemas are independent Western Australian chains of cinema multiplexes.
 The chains formerly co-operated under The Movie Masters banner, but as of 2022 they no longer operate under this arrangement.

+In 2022, Grand Cinemas entered administration, eventually selling most of its cinemas to Hoyts.

 History

 The Movie Masters Cinema Group was formed in the 1990s as a co-operative initiative between two locally owned and operated Western Australian cinema companies, Ace Cinemas and Grand Cinemas.
 The Movie Masters brand was initially formed to allow Ace Cinemas and Grand Cinemas to effectively compete against multi-national exhibition chains such as Greater Union and Hoyts.

 Ace Cinemas

 Ace Cinemas (originally Australian Cinema Enterprises) was founded as one of Australia's first drive-in operators in the 1950s, and had a number of drive-in theatres across metropolitan and rural Western Australia.
 They opened Perth's first cinema multiplex, the 3 screen Cinecentre, in 1974.

+Ace began a partnership with Hoyts in 2023, with the companies joining forces to revitalise Ace's Midland and Rockingham locations, and to open a new cinema at Morley.